etnichols/etnichols.github.io/src/pages/tutorials/2019-05-1---resume-with-react-and-tsx/index.md

 ### Define a typed data object

-Let's actually make a `Resume` data object that implements the types defined above.
+It's time to make a `Resume` data object that implements the types defined above.

-**Audience participation**: this is where you come in, dear reader.
-Try defining your own `Resume` data object in `data/src/resume.ts`.
-Or you can steal mine for example (but please don't steal my identity).
+*Note: when I say "data object" I really just mean a plain ole' javascript object.*

+**Optional audience participation**: you can either use the <INSERT EXAMPLE LINK HERE> from the demo site, or... make your own!
+Either way, define this `Resume` data object in new file located at `data/src/resume.ts` in your project.

 ## Create function components.